-ONVU Learning’s Regional Manager in India, Kajari Bharadwaj, is sharing her thoughts on the future of teacher training and development at My Mobile India publication.
+ONVU Learning’s Regional Manager in India, Kajari Bharadwaj, is sharing her thoughts on the future of teacher training and development and the EdTech direction it’s taking, on My Mobile India publication.
 Read part of the article below or click here to have access to the full piece.

 As leading educators believe, an experiential training is the best form of education.
 It enables people to apply their theoretical learnings in real-world scenarios.
 For perspective, it is easier to teach a toddler addition and subtraction practically using sticks and pencils, rather than verbally explaining the concepts to them.
 This also holds true for more complicated concepts during their higher education.